HubReb/examing_socialsent_lexica/README.md

 find the original socialsent packages and further explanations regarding the lexica [here](https://github.com/williamleif/socialsent).

-All further work is thus based on the following paper:
+This work is based on the following paper:
 > Inducing Domain-Specific Sentiment Lexicons from Unlabeled Corpora.
 > Proceedings of EMNLP.
 2016.
 > --<cite> William L. Hamilton, Kevin Clark, Jure Leskovec, and Dan